-(10 marks (e) Propose four benefits of succession planning strategy to LFL.
-(4 marks (Total: 40 marks QUE STION TWO (a) Analyse five obligations of the shareholders towards the management of a company.
-(5 marks (b) As a governance consultant, advise on six key issues to be covered during the training and develop new board of directors. ment workshop of a (6 marks (c) Summarise four objectives of conflict of interest register.
-QUE: (a) STION THREE Citing five reasons, justify the need for investors education in promoting good corporate governance e.
-(5 marks (b) Describe the "policy board model" for non-profit organisations.
-(4 marks (c) A board charter helps the board in directing the organisation to maximise long-term value of servestakeholders. vices provided to al Citing ix benefits of a board charter, support the above statement.
-(6 marks (Total: 15 marks QUE (a) STION FOUR With reference to the shift in corporate governance practices, describe the following terms. () (i) Outward accountability.
-(2 marks (ii) Collaborative governance.
-(2 marks (iii) e-governance (2 marks
+(e) Propose four benefits of succession planning strategy to LFL.

+(a) Analyse five obligations of the shareholders towards the management of a company.

+- (b) As a governance consultant, advise on six key issues to be covered during the training and development workshop of a new board of directors.
+(6 marks) - (c) Summarise four objectives of conflict of interest register.

+(a) Citing five reasons, justify the need for investors education in promoting good corporate governance.

+(b) Describe the "policy board model" for non-profit organisations.

+(c) A board charter helps the board in directing the organisation to maximise long-term value of services provided to all stakeholders.

+Citing ix benefits of a board charter, support the above statement.

+OUESTION FOUR

+- (a) With reference to the shift in corporate governance practices, describe the following terms. - (i) Outward accountability.

+(ii) Collaborative governance.

+(iii) e-governance.

-(b) Social audit is one of the ways through which companies manage risks.
-Argue four cases against social audit.
-(4 marks) (c) Examine five merits of the stakeholder theory of good corporate governance.
-(5 marks) (Total: 15 marks) QUES (a) FION FIVE Outline six components of an effective compliance programme.
-(6 marks) (b) Propose five strategies that could be employed to minimise insider trading.
-(5 marks) (c) Suggest four advantages of the virtual organisation model that is currently embraced by many organisations.
-(4 marks) (Total: 15 marks)
+Social audit is one of the ways through which companies manage risks. (b) (4 marks) Argue four cases against social audit.
+(5 marks) Examine five merits of the stakeholder theory of good corporate governance. (c) (Total: 15 marks) QUESTION FIVE (6 marks) Outline six components of an effective compliance programme.
+(5 marks) Propose five strategies that could be employed to minimise insider trading. (b) Suggest four advantages of the virtual organisation model that is currently embraced by many organisations.
+(4 marks) (c) (Total: 15 marks)